Building A Candidate Experience Strategy That Works

 Build empathy in your culture

-You should approach candidate experience with the right mindset.
+You should approach your recruitment experience with the right mindset.
 First and foremost, you should know that candidate experience is a transformative strategy.
 It’s not just a tactic.
 It’s not a fad and it doesn’t stop working soon as the market sees a downturn.

 Do you know where the concept of candidate experience comes from?
 It all started with a trend I like to call consumerization of the workplace.
 You see, we live in a world where as consumers any of us can order almost anything we’d ever need from the palm of our hand – from anywhere – at any time.